kiranvshah/chatgpt-helper/README.md

 # ChatGPT Helper

-This is an extension to quickly query OpenAI's [ChatGPT](https://openai.com/blog/chatgpt) (GPT-3.5) from VS Code.
+This is an extension to quickly query OpenAI's [ChatGPT](https://openai.com/blog/chatgpt) (both GPT-3.5 and GPT-4) from VS Code.
+A ChatGPT Plus subcription is not required to use this extension.

-GPT-3.5, which powers ChatGPT, is a large language model designed to answer general queries.
-The official GPT-3.5 API costs $0.002 / 1K tokens, where 1,000 tokens is approximately 750 words, so **$1 would buy approximately 375,000 words**.
+**GPT-3.5**, which powers ChatGPT, is a large language model made by OpenAI.
+The official GPT-3.5 API costs $0.002 / 1K tokens for both prompts and responses, where 1,000 tokens is approximately 750 words, so **$1 would buy approximately 375,000 words**.

+Alternatively, you can opt to use **GPT-4**, GPT-3.5's successor, which is an even more powerful model.
+The API is currently invite-only, however you can sign up for the waitlist [here](https://openai.com/waitlist/gpt-4-api).
+The API is more expensive than GPT-3.5, costing $0.03 / 1K tokens for prompts and $0.06 / 1K tokens for responses, meaning **$1 would buy approximately 12,500 words of prompts and 6,250 words of response.**.

 To use this extension, you must provide an OpenAI API token linked to an account with billing set up; costs for using the API are charged directly to your OpenAI account.